z33bs/xamarin-forms-mvvm-adaptor/README.md

 Demonstrates:

-* Instantiate the Navigation Controller
+* Initialising the Navigation Controller
 * Push a page onto the stack, while passing data to that page
 * Pop a page off the stack
 * Push a modal page onto the modal stack